OpenLMIS/openlmis-referencedata/src/main/resources/db/demo-data/README.md

   * All seven commodity types
   * Values range from 10,000 - 99,999

+## Supply Partners

+Defined in
+* referencedata.supply_partners.csv
+* referencedata.supply_partner_associations.csv
+* referencedata.supply_partner_association_facilities.csv
+* referencedata.supply_partner_association_orderables.csv

+1. CHAZ
+  * has two associations
+    * for CHAZ program at Lusaka province approval point (CHAZ)
+    * for CHAZ program at Lusaka district approval point (CHAZ)
+    * both contain all facilities from a related requisition groups
+    * each supports only half of available orderables for the CHAZ program

 # Additional Information

 The directory `demo-datasets/` holds IDs that are expected to exist from demo-data.